codehsbooks/apjava/Basic-Java/variables-and-types.md

 # Variables and Types

-Variables allow us to store information like numbers, words, or true/false expressions.
+Variables allow us to store information such as numbers, words, or true/false expressions.
 Variables can be thought of as a box that has information stored inside.
 In Java, variables are composed of three things: a name, type, and value.

 ## Primitive Types